-NORFOLK, Va. – A man pleaded guilty to voluntary manslaughter after a Norfolk neighborhood stabbing left one man dead.
+NORFOLK, Va. – A man pleaded guilty in September to voluntary manslaughter after a Norfolk neighborhood stabbing left one man dead.

 The Norfolk Police Department arrested 57-year-old James H. Jones Tuesday in connection with a death investigation in the 6400 block of Faraday Court on August 21.